melinda-z/CI-MS2-MovieQuiz/README.md

 ## **Users Experience (UX)**

-### **Strategy Plane**

----

-#### **Project Goals**
+### **Project Goals**

-The primary goal of this project is to set up a form of game or mind sport for the players that may become a brief assessment for the user to measure the knowledge in films.
+- The primary goal of this project is to set up a form of game or mind sport for the players that may become a brief assessment for the user to measure the knowledge in films.

-The secondary goal is to help the user get their thinking mind on.
+- The secondary goal is to help the user get their thinking mind on.
 According to studies, brain games may help sharpen certain thinking skills that tend to wane with age, such as processing speed, planning skills, reaction time, decision making, and short-term memory.

-#### **Target Audience**
+### **Target Audience**

 - Considering the format of the quiz for this project, as there won't be pictures displayed in the question, our target audience will be over 16 year old.